csulb-datascience/Lab-Homepage/README.md

 - Removed the "Learn More" button on the Teaching page.

+#### Jan 27th 2024

+- Removed teaching page "LEARN MORE" button
+- Changed text from "THESIS PAPER" -> to "THESIS"

 ## Github Deployment Guide

 - The website is published by Github Pages